milosptr/event-centar/experiences.md

     function at Bromley Gallery & Events. \n"
   second_text: Suitable for a multitude of event types, including half, full or multi-day
-    conferences, virtual or hybrid events, exhibitions, product launches, company milestones or Christmas parties - look no further for your next ideal corporate event venue partner.
+    conferences, virtual or hybrid events, exhibitions, product launches, company milestones or Christmas parties - look no further for your next ideal corporate  venue partner.
 With four key spaces, each customisable based on your requirements, our rooms can accommodate small intimate boardroom meetings or be transformed to house large functions and conferences.
 Our space offers custom-made, contemporary furniture and the latest technology and audiovisual equipment.
   button: Download the package
   headline: 'Corporate '
 - image: "/assets/images/meal-2x.jpg"